GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

     pip-compile ./setup.py
 ```

-To reduce the image size and to give preference to the versions already installed in the Apache Beam base image, use a constraints file:
+If you base your custom container image on the standard Apache Beam base image, to reduce the image size and to give preference to the versions already installed in the Apache Beam base image, use a constraints file:

 ```
    wget https://raw.githubusercontent.com/apache/beam/release-2.54.0/sdks/python/container/py311/base_image_requirements.txt